arbrejs/arbre/docs/api.md

 # is-last-sibling

-Return `true` if the node is the last sibling.
+Return `true` if a node is the last sibling.

-If the node is the root node or the only child, it returns `true`.
+If the node is a root node or the only child, it returns `true`.

 **Parameters**